Sandamarutham: Plot

 Thirumalai is a cop who investigates a lorry which contains a lot of small vessels that have Ophalaskas.
 This lorry actually belongs to Sarveshwaran.
 Thirumalai gets confused to see a hospital getting converted into a lodge and injured men suddenly getting recovered.
 He learns that it is all because of Sarveshwaran.
 Selvam, one of Sarveshwaran's men, stabs Thirumalai.
 In spite of stabbing, he survives and calls Surya for help.
 Surya suddenly gets shocked upon seeing Thirumalai dead.

 Surya is then revealed to be an undercover cop.
 He decides to foil all of Sarveshwaran's plans to destroy the whole India using a bomb called WHI (We Hate India, planned to keep bombs in 101 various places of India).
-Minmini, a police officer who helps Surya's for undercover plan, so she changed her name as Rekha.
+Rekha, a police officer who helps Surya's for undercover plan, so she changed her name as Minmini.
 But she falls in love with Surya.
 Later he also finds the matter that Sarveshwaran has made contacts with Chinese terrorists for helping him so that India is no more.
-Surya, along with three undercover cops, goes to Sarveshwaran's house and kills his two men Rangarajan aka RR and Dhandapani.
+Surya, along with three undercover cops, goes to Sarveshwaran's house and kills his two men Rangarajan alias RR and Dhandapani.
 Sarveshwaran then kidnaps Surya's whole family, including Maha.
 A very few members from Surya's family are killed by Sarveshwaran.
 Surya keeps Selvam under his custody.

 When Surya, Selvam, and the cops go to Sarveshwaran's lair, Surya is left alive while the others who came with him are killed including Selvam as Sarveshwaran finds out that he betrayed him.
-He saves his kidnapped family after beating Sarveshwaran's men to death.
+He tries to save Rekha, but fails.
+He saves his kidnapped family after confronting Sarveshwaran's men.
 He also sees Maha being tied with a timer bomb.
 Surya then confronts Sarveshwaran.
-An ensuing fight goes between both of them.
-After Surya defeats Sarveshwaran, the latter falls unconscious.
+An ensuing fight goes between both of them, in which Sarveshwaran beats Surya but towards the end Surya fights back Sarveshwaran.
+After Surya defeats Sarveshwaran, he falls unconscious.
 Surya deactivates the bomb and saves Maha.
 He suddenly sees Sarveshwaran missing.
 When he goes in search for him along with Maha, Sarveshwaran stabs Surya in his stomach.
-However, Surya survives the stab and shoots Sarveshwaran dead.
+However, Surya survives the stab and kills Sarveshwaran.
+Surya destroys Sarveshwaran's plans to destroy India and becomes praised.